 In “Laudato Si,” Pope Francis ends with “A Prayer in Union with Creation,” calling upon Father, Son, and Holy Spirit.

 “Father, we praise you with all your creatures…

 Son of God, Jesus, through you all things were made…

 Holy Spirit, by your light, you guide this world…

 Lord, seize us with your power and light,

 Praise be to you!

 A Final Note:

 Yes, life can break our hearts, but not defeat us.
 Saint Paul makes this bold statement: “Not only do we boast in the glory of God, we even boast of our afflictions, knowing that these tests of faith produce endurance, proven character, and a hope that does not disappoint.”

-This past week, Judy Woodruff and the PBS Newshour provided brief glimpses into the lives of people, so called disabled or challenged individuals.
-These are stories are worth hearing.
-Take a look at Reid Davenport, a handsome young filmmaker whose gifted life and the test of cerebral palsy — make us know more about endurance, character, and a hope that will not disappoint.
+This past week, Judy Woodruff and the PBS Newshour provided brief glimpses into the lives of people, so-called disabled or challenged individuals.
+These stories are worth hearing.
+Take a look at Reid Davenport, a handsome young filmmaker whose gifted life and the test of cerebral palsy — make us know more about endurance, character, and hope that will not disappoint.